Help us create a better future for children

 We thank all of our participants for your continued involvement and support, allowing our BIS researchers to answer the important questions about child development and discover new and exciting ways to improve our health.
 With over 1000 participants since birth and no new recruitment since 2013, our participants are the most valuable ‘tool’ in improving the health outcomes in children.

-Facebook to stay up to date with all the latest BIS news.
+Stay up to date on all the latest BIS news, Primary School Review updates and more.

 Exciting New Discoveries